Worshiptainment

 From both my own walk with God and my experiences in a wide variety of church settings, the last one seems to be a major culprit.

-We will worship Almighty God to the extent we perceive His excellent greatness: the greater our perception, the more we will praise Him.
+We will worship Almighty God to the extent we perceive His excellent greatness: the greater our perception of His awesomeness, the more we will praise Him.

 judging memeWhich leaves us with a burning question: why are critics driven to make their attempts to call modern worship into question in the first place?

-Again, their thought processes and motivations are way above our pay grades, but I think it entirely safe to say much of it is related to issues I raised in a previous article here on Miscellaneous Ramblings.
+Again, their thought processes and motivations are way above our pay grades, but I think it entirely safe to say much of it is related to issues I’ve already raised plus those listed in a previous article here on Miscellaneous Ramblings.
 With few exceptions, most of them appear to be desperately trying to retain relevancy in the midst of a worldwide revival which is rapidly leaving them behind.

 Criteria for the Musically Challenged